mehulagg/gitlab_test/doc/administration/high_availability/nfs_host_client_setup.md

 NOTE: **Note:**
 You may need to update your server's firewall.
 See the [firewall section](#nfs-in-a-firewalled-environment) at the end of this guide.

-## Client/ GitLab application node Setup
+## Client / GitLab application node Setup

 > Follow the instructions below to connect any GitLab Rails application node running inside your HA environment to the NFS server configured above.